 ROUTINE VISION SERVICES

-A vision exam includes an eye health screening, but does not include the diagnosis or treatment of medical conditions.
+Includes an eye health screening, but does not include the diagnosis or treatment of medical conditions.

 TESTS PERFORMED DURING A ROUTINE VISION EXAM: